June 21, 2021

 KISS ME [atypically] DEADLY (1955)

-This one-hundred-six-minute cult classic based on Mickey Spillane's salacious book of the same name is hardly obscure or unknown in the Twenty-First Century.
+This one-hundred-six-minute cult classic based on Mickey Spillane's salacious book of the same name is hardly unknown in the Twenty-First Century.
 What is definitively unknown are my opinions about some strangeness or implausibilities in this late-blooming film noir produced and directed by Robert Aldrich for Parklane Pictures and distributed by United Artists.
-I take note of numerous atypical elements which set this film apart from earlier film noirs.
+I take note of numerous atypical elements that set this film apart from earlier film noirs.
 Years of hindsight have solidified this film's cult status and emblazoned Ralph Meeker in the Hollywood history books.
 The measured score was composed by the versatile Frank De Vol, a four-time Oscar nominee with thirty-six comedy acting roles in his future—mostly in television.

 Not many Los Angeles private detectives have the wherewithal to be choosy about the car they drive.
 And it usually is not a Jaguar.
 Atypical.
 His home is built around a cutting-edge reel-to-reel answering machine embedded in his wall.
 Atypical.
 He employs an invaluable secretary slash undercover manipulator, Maxine Cooper.
 The report by the Kefauver Commission, in strongly-worded comments, said this film was not fit for families to view.
 The initial intimate embrace between the two leads may have made a few mid-century patrons uncomfortable, with the scene [perhaps] comprising one of the commission's middle paragraphs.
 Another paragraph may have addressed the atypical Gaby Rodgersthe most quirky female in the film as Leachman's roommateQuirky 2.0.
 She too is barefoot in her opening scenes with a vocal delivery indicating she may be under some sort of influence.
 Rodgers' short blonde hair seems to fit the era's formula of a sociopath—the bleached hair of psychos like Raymond Burr, Skip Homeier or Corey Allen comes to mind.